What is pressure urticaria?

 - Other possible therapies include nonsteroidal anti-inflammatory drugs (NSAIDs), colchicine, dapsone, sulfasalazine and montelukast.

-- Ciclosporin and intravenous gamma globulin have been used in a small number of patients with severe and refractory disease.
+- Ciclosporin, methotrexate and intravenous gamma globulin have been used in a small number of patients with severe and refractory disease.